If your writing looks professional, so do you.

 These are only a few of the confusing issues surrounding the use of words in English.
 Perhaps there is only one reliable rule when it comes to word usage: bookmark or purchase a good dictionary, such as Merriam-Webster’s or The New American Heritage Dictionary, and use it often.

-Webster’s, in fact, has these words of wisdom in response to the question, “Is irregardless a word?”
+Often dictionaries include usage notes, such as this one in Webster’s in response to the question, “Is irregardless a word?”

 Irregardless was popularized in dialectal American speech in the early 20th century.
 Its increasingly widespread spoken use called it to the attention of usage commentators as early as 1927.
 The most frequently repeated remark about it is that “there is no such word.”
 There is such a word, however.
 It is still used primarily in speech, although it can be found from time to time in edited prose.
 Its reputation has not risen over the years, and it is still a long way from general acceptance.
 Use regardless instead.

 Style manuals, on the other hand, are prescriptive; they prescribe how we should use a language, specifically within the parameters of a specific discipline.
 We talk more about style manuals in our article on that topic elsewhere on this site.